25th Fighter Squadron: Post Korean War

 After the war, the 25th was assigned to the 51st Fighter-Interceptor Wing at Naha Air Base, Okinawa.
 While there, the pilots were deployed for one week at a time to Kadena Air Base, Okinawa.
 From 1960 to 1965, the 25th Fighter Squadron remained in a state of suspended animation with virtually no mission and only 20 percent manning.
-On 17 June 1965, the unit was re-designated the 25th Tactical Fighter Squadron and assigned to the 33d Tactical Fighter Wing at Eglin Air Force Base, Florida.
+On 17 June 1965, the unit was redesignated the 25th Tactical Fighter Squadron and assigned to the 33d Tactical Fighter Wing at Eglin Air Force Base, Florida.